-The American Civil Liberties Union of Wisconsin Foundation only accepts complaints that occur within Wisconsin.
-If your complaint arose in a state other than Wisconsin, you must contact the ACLU office in that state.
-To find the appropriate ACLU affiliate, click here.
+The American Civil Liberties Union of Wisconsin Foundation accepts requests for legal assistance from people who have had their civil rights or civil liberties violated by a government entity in Wisconsin.
+(If your complaint arose in a state other than Wisconsin, you must contact the ACLU office in that state.
+To find the appropriate ACLU affiliate, click here.)

 Among the issues we work on are freedom of speech, freedom of religion, privacy, discrimination based on race, gender, sexual orientation or disability, police misconduct, censorship in school or libraries, fairness in application of school discipline, access to government documents, inhumane jail and prison conditions, and other issues of fair treatment by government.

 Please carefully read the information below to learn which types of cases we accept and how to request help.

 Types of cases we generally do not accept:

 - A situation where a person has been fired from a job without a good reason or just cause;

 - A situation where a person is being denied benefits, such as workers’ compensation or unemployment benefits;